thingsboard/thingsboard/ui-ngx/src/assets/help/en_US/widget/editor/widget_js_markdown_pattern.md

 <div class="divider"></div>
 <br/>

-The Markdown template gets keys only from the first entity in the entity alias.
+The Markdown template displays the value of the first found key in the entities in the entity alias.

 <div class="divider"></div>
 <br/>